sandinmyjoints/zero-to-node/notes.md

 * config: Read runtime config from files
 * Then structure by function: it's all exposed as middleware.
 We're free to break up within the code as we see fit
+* For these, we used Coffescript classes basically as namespaces, just js objects that encapsulate related code.
 * TtsArgs: Process the arguments from query string params to command line flags
 * TtsExec: Spawn the process and get its results
-* TtsCache: Look for user text in cache.
-Stores if it's not there.
+* TtsCache: Look for audio for particular user input in cache.
+Serve it if it's there, otherwise store it.

 ## Slide 16 - S and D - How to use as middleware